LizLaffitte/dads-and-diapers-frontend/README.md

 # Dads and Diapers
+A React application designed to help parents of young children find and rate public places based on the availability of changing tables.
+Users can add locations, view ratings and leave ratings of their own.
+For each location, users are asked whether changing rooms are available in mens and women's rooms, and whether they are clean and in good working order.

 Being a parent to small children comes with many challenges, having to worry about where you're going to change diapers when you're out of the house shouldn't be one of them.

-Dads and Diapers is an app for finding and rating public places based on the availability and condition of changing tables.
+Dads and Diapers was built from my husband's and my experience as first time parents.
+Whenever we ventured out of the house with our newborn, I could count on having to handle any dirty diapers because of the lack of changing tables in men's public restrooms Dads and Diapers was created to serve as a tool for parents as well as a way to encourage greater availability of changing tables.

 [Frontend Repo](https://github.com/LizLaffitte/dads-and-diapers-frontend) | [Backend Repo](https://github.com/LizLaffitte/dads-and-diapers-backend)

-## Getting Started
+## Local Installation Instructions
 These instructions will get you a copy of Dads and Diapers up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Other than the gems and packages listed in this app's Gemfile and Package files, you will need to have [Ruby](https://www.ruby-lang.org/en/downloads/), [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html), [Node.js](https://nodejs.org/en/download/) and  [Yarn](https://classic.yarnpkg.com/en/docs/getting-started) installed on your local machine as well as the ability to install Ruby gems and Node packages.
+Other than the gems and packages listed in this app's Gemfile and Package files, you will need to have [Ruby](https://www.ruby-lang.org/en/downloads/), [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html), [Node.js](https://nodejs.org/en/download/) and a package manager ([Yarn](https://classic.yarnpkg.com/en/docs/getting-started) or [npm](https://www.npmjs.com/)) installed on your local machine as well as the ability to install Ruby gems and Node packages.

 ### Installing